Martin Harris (Latter Day Saints): Marriage to Caroline Young

-Lucy Harris died in the summer of 1836, and on November 1, 1836, Harris married Caroline Young, the 22-year-old daughter of Brigham Young's brother, John.
+Lucy and Martin Harris separated in 1830, and Lucy died in the summer of 1836.
+On November 1, 1836, Harris married Caroline Young, the 22-year-old daughter of Brigham Young's brother, John.
+The officiator was Heber C. Kimball.
 Harris was 31 years older than his new wife; they had seven children together.

 Split with Joseph Smith

 In 1837, dissension arose in Kirtland over the failure of the church's Kirtland Safety Society bank.
 Harris called it a "fraud" and was among the dissenters who broke with Smith and attempted to reorganize the church, led by Warren Parrish.
 Smith and Rigdon relocated to Far West, Missouri.
 In December 1837, Smith and the Kirtland High Council excommunicated 28 individuals, Harris among them.

-In 1838, Smith called the Three Witnesses Cowdery, Harris, and Whitmer "too mean to mention; and we had liked to have forgotten them."
+In 1838, Smith called the Three Witnesses (Cowdery, Harris, and Whitmer) "too mean to mention; and we had liked to have forgotten them."
 Parrish's church in Kirtland took control of the temple and became known as The Church of Christ.
-In its 1838 articles of incorporation, Harris was named one of the church's three trustees.
+In its 1838 articles of incorporation, Harris was named one of the church's three trustees, and he bought a hundred-acre farm in Kirkland a mile south of the temple.
+He left when Parrish started denouncing the Book of Mormon.

-In 1838, Harris is said to have told "he never saw the plates with his natural eyes, only in vision or imagination."
-A neighbor of Harris in Kirtland, Ohio, said that Harris "never claimed to have seen [the plates] with his natural eyes, only spiritual vision."

-In March 1838, disillusioned church members said that Harris had publicly denied that any of the Witnesses to the Book of Mormon had ever seen or handled the golden plates.
-Harris's statement reportedly induced five influential members, including three apostles, to leave the church.

-By 1839, Parrish and other church leaders had rejected the Book of Mormon and consequently broke with Harris, who continued to testify to its truth.

 In June 1841, the Painesville Telegraph reported, "Martin Harris believes that the work in its commencement was a genuine work of the Lord, but that Smith, having become worldly and proud, has been forsaken of the Lord, and has become a knave and impostor.
 He expects that the work will be yet revived, through other instrumentalities."

-Strangite, Whitmerite, Gladdenite, Williamite, Shaker
+Harris was rebaptized into the Church of Jesus Christ of Latter Day Saints in 1842, though he did not gather with church members to its headquarters in Nauvoo, Illinois.